-Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-26 Is sufficient landfill capacity available to serve this proposed project?
+If transportation improvements are needed to serve this project, please describe below: Necessary transportation improvements are identified in the traffic study provided as a supplement to this form by Engineering, Inc. A&R Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+26.239 Is sufficient landfill capacity available to serve this proposed project?
 Y If no, are there any current plans to expand existing landfill capacity?
 If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
 If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
-Is the site located in a water supply watershed 1?
-Y If yes, list the watershed(s) name(s) below: Chattahoochee River Basin Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate project's impacts on stormwater management: The plan proposes stream buffers and other open space to mitigate storm water impacts.
-See supplemental info for Environmental Quality is the development located within, or likely to affect any of the following: 1.
+Is the site located in a water supply watershed 17 Y If yes, list the watershed(s) name(s) below: Chattahoochee River Basin Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigal project's impacts on stormwater management.
+The plan proposes stream buffers and other open space to mitigate storm water impacts.
+See supplemental info for Environmental Quality Is the development located within, or likely to affect any of the following: 1.
 Water supply watersheds?
-2. Significant groundwater recharge areas?
+1 Significant groundwater recharge areas?
 3. Wetlands?
 4. Protected mountains?
-Protected river corridors?
-If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected below: Has the local government implemented environmental regulations consistent with the Department of Natural Resonance for Environmental Planning Criteria? urces' is the development located within, or likely to affect any of the following: 1.
-Floodplains? - 2.
-Historic resources?
+5. Protected river corridors?
+If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected below: Has the local government implemented environmental regulations consistent with the Department of Natural Resonance for Environmental Planning Criteria? urces' , Is the development located within, or likely to affect any of the following: 1.
+Floodplains?
+2. Historic resources?
+3. Other environmentally sensitive resources?